top of page

 Heirloom Garden Program

-Master Gardeners of Greater Kansas City volunteers partner with the Atkins-Johnson Farm and Museum and the City of Gladstone to plan, plant and maintain a 60’ x 60’ heritage garden of vegetables, herbs and flowers, all plants grown before 1900.
-In addition, the heritage garden includes raised beds for herbs, strawberries, asparagus and other perennials.
+Master Gardeners of Greater Kansas City volunteers partner with the Atkins-Johnson Farm and Museum and the City of Gladstone to plan, plant and maintain a 60’ x 60’ heritage garden of vegetables, herbs and flowers.
+All plants are varieties grown before 1900.
+In addition, the heritage garden includes raised beds for herbs, strawberries, asparagus, and other perennials.
 Beehives on the property improve pollination in the gardens and Big Shoal Farm.
 Produce from the gardens is donated to Saint Charles Food Pantry and Synergy Services.
 Master Gardeners also teach gardening classes at the annual Children’s Garden Day and the Big Shoal Country Fair, a daylong event that attracts over 1200 visitors.

 VOLUNTEER AT THE GARDEN